Get Approved for up to $35,000 in 3 minutes

 Depending on where you are living in Canada, the median net worth varies.
 While on average, median net worth is separated into age groups, it is also decided by location.
 Keep in mind though, these are not telling you what your net worth should be.
 Many people in the same age groups and various locations have a net worth that is much higher or lower than the median and the average.

 As you can see, Ontario seems to have the highest median net worth.
 This isn’t entirely surprising considering that Ontario is the province with the highest population in Canada.
 It also has some of the highest housing prices in Canada.
-BC also has some of the highest housing prices so it is really no surprise that it has the second highest median income.
+BC also has some of the highest housing prices, so it is really no surprise that it has the second-highest median net worth.

 Net Worth and Retirement